 Under some circumstances - for example if your kitchen is unusable, but the rest of the house is comfortable - you may choose to stay in your property.
 If this happens, your insurer may be able to reimburse the cost of takeaway food and eating out.

 To benefit from alternative accommodation, your home must be deemed uninhabitable by your insurer's trusted contractors.
 For example, if the structure is unsound or there is no running water, you will be temporarily rehoused while work is carried out and your home is repaired.
 Minor repairs or problems that don’t affect your quality of life won’t be eligible - but always get in touch if in doubt.

 If repairs take longer than they should, let your insurer know.
 You may be eligible for additional compensation for distress and inconvenience.

 And remember, alternative accommodation doesn’t only apply to homeowners - it’s important for landlords, tenants and holiday home owners, too.
 If you have contents only insurance, alternative accommodation is covered as standard (subject to claim limit).

-Find out more about alternative accommodation cover by giving us a call on 0345 234 0117.
+Contact us to find out more about alternative accomodation.
 Our team are always on hand to answer your questions.